COVID-19: Nikki Haley launches 'Stop Communist China' campaign

-Asserting that China's Communist government needs to be held accountable for "lying" about the coronavirus pandemic, Republican politician Nikki Haley has launched an online petition urging the US Congress to act in this regard.
-More than 40,000 people had signed the 'Stop Communist China' petition by Friday night, hours after being launched by the Indian-American politician who has set a goal of getting 100,000 signatures.
+Asserting that China's Communist government needs to be held accountable for "lying" about the coronavirus pandemic, top Republican politician Nikki Haley has launched an online petition urging the US Congress to respond now on the COVID-19 crisis.
+More than 40,000 people have signed the 'Stop Communist China' petition by Friday night, hours after being launched by the Indian-American politician who has set a goal of getting 100,000 signatures.

 Among other things, the petition urges members of Congress to probe whether China covered up the coronavirus outbreak, end the United States’ reliance on China for critical medical supplies and pharmaceuticals, make China pay its fair share to the United Nations, back Taiwan against China's bullying, and mandate all US colleges to disclose Chinese funding.
 Early this week, she called for an emergency Security Council meeting on China's involvement and knowledge of the virus.